hyperledger-cacti/cacti/rfcs/formats/network/iin_method.md

     }​
    ```

-4. From `singatures` in Network DID creation request, the participant is validated with the help of the verificationMethod obtained in the previous step.
+4. From `signatures` in Network DID creation request, the participant is validated with the help of the verificationMethod property determined in the previous step.

 Once each participant's signature is validated, the Network DID is registered in the IIN registry.